-Black and golden beaches, white towns standing out of the lunar landscapes, surreal natural marvels, moon-like sceneries… Welcome to Lanzarote, one of the eight main Canary Islands located in the Atlantic Ocean north of Fuerteventura, and only 125 km (78 mi) off the coast of Morocco.
+Black and golden beaches, white towns standing out of the lunar landscapes, surreal natural marvels, moon-like sceneries… Welcome to Lanzarote, one of the eight main Canary Islands located in the Atlantic Ocean north of Fuerteventura, and only 125 km/78 miles off the coast of Morocco.
 It is the northernmost and the easternmost Canary Island, and the fourth-largest one compared to the others.

-- Lanzarote cruise port & cruise terminal info
+- Lanzarote cruise port (Lanzarote cruise terminal, getting around, helpful info)

-- 8 best things to do in Lanzarote on a cruise
+- Top 8 things to do in Lanzarote port & best Lanzarote shore excursions

 Lanzarote Cruise Port

-8 Best Things to Do in Lanzarote Cruise Port
+Top 8 Things to Do in Lanzarote Cruise Port

 The capital city of Lanzarote is a lovely place to walk around and offers a wide variety of places to visit.
 You can visit the main Arrecife attractions on foot, so there is no need for a public bus or transport.
-Below is the list of the 8 best things to do in Arrecife.
+Some of the best things to do in Arrecife include:

-- Visit the Church of San Ginés (Iglesia de San Ginés) – Dominating the landscape of Arrecife town with its outstanding bell tower, this charming Catholic church was built in the 17th century on the site of a former 16-th century hermitage.
+- Church of San Ginés (Iglesia de San Ginés) – Dominating the skyline of Arrecife town with its outstanding bell tower, this charming Catholic church was built in the 17th century on the site of a former 16th-century hermitage.
 The church is dedicated to Saint Ginés, Arrecife’s patron saint whose images were found on the site of the hermitage.
 The church was built from white stone combined with black volcanic rocks and is beautifully ornated inside.
 The interior features a distinctive wooden Mudéjar-style ceiling as well as the statue of the Virgin and the Child that you can spot upon entering.

-- Go shopping at Calle Leon y Castillo – Arrecife shopping should be on your bucket list, as prices are cheap (EU VAT free area) and the offer is various.
+- Calle Leon y Castillo – Arrecife shopping should be on your bucket list, as prices are cheap (EU VAT free area) and the offer is various.
 Situated across the Ball Bridge, the Calle Leon y Castillo is one of the shopping streets you can check out.
 It consists of a large number of brand stores, street cafes, a shopping mall, perfume stores, banks… It is my favorite street and I always save some time to go buy perfumes, as they are crazy cheap!
-On Saturdays, usually from 9 AM to 2 PM, Arrecife Handicraft Market welcomes both locals and tourists in Arrecife old town, in the area of El Charco de San Ginés and the Church of San Ginés.
+On Saturdays, usually from 9 am to 2 pm, Arrecife Handicraft Market welcomes both locals and tourists in Arrecife’s old town, in the area of El Charco de San Ginés and the Church of San Ginés.